 Are there any specific events or festivals to consider when planning a trip to Mexico?

 Mexico hosts a variety of cultural events and festivals throughout the year.
-Some popular events to consider include Dia de los Muertos (Day of the Dead) in late October/early November, and the Carnival celebrations in February.
+Notable events include Día de los Muertos on November 1–2, and (in Oaxaca) the Guelaguetza on the last two Mondays in July (UNESCO; SECTUR Oaxaca).

 Are there any areas of Mexico to avoid during certain times of the year?